ashagraev/cloud_spanner_api/README.md

 go get cloud.google.com/go/spanner
 ```

-## Create the API credentials
+## 2. Create the API credentials

-Go to the credentials page: https://console.cloud.google.com/apis/credentials
+Visit the credentials page: https://console.cloud.google.com/apis/credentials.

 Click on the ```Create service account``` button and follow the instructions.
 Save the resulting json file somewhere on the filesystem, e.g. ```/home/user/token.json```

-## Turn on API for your projects
+## 3. Enable Cloud Resource Manager API for your projects

-In order to access a project with API, one needs to enable Cloud Resource Manager API for than project.
-To do this, visit https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com, press the ```Enable``` button and choose your project.
+In order to access a project with API, one needs to enable Cloud Resource Manager API for that project.

+Visit https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com, press the ```Enable``` button and choose your project.